-Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) and drug reaction with eosinophilia and systemic symptoms (DRESS) have occurred with idelalisib.
-Cases of SJS and TEN with fatal outcomes have been reported when idelalisib was administered concomitantly with other medicinal products associated with these syndromes.
-If SJS, TEN or DRESS is suspected, idelalisib should be interrupted and the patient assessed and treated accordingly.
-If a diagnosis of SJS, TEN, or DRESS is confirmed, idelalisib should be permanently discontinued.
+Cases of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) with fatal outcomes have been reported when idelalisib was administered concomitantly with other medicinal products associated with these syndromes.
+If SJS or TEN is suspected, idelalisib should be immediately interrupted and the patient treated accordingly.